swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 * When a property wrapper type has a no-parameter `init()`, properties that use that wrapper type will be implicitly initialized via `init()`.
 * Support for property wrapper composition has been added, using a "nesting" model.
 * A property with a wrapper can no longer have an explicit `get` or `set` declared, to match with the behavior of existing, similar features (`lazy`, `@NSCopying`).
-* Added support for adjusting the accessibility of the backing storage property via, e.g., `private(wrapper)` or `public(wrapper)`.
-This was part of "future directions."
+* Reduced the visibility of the synthesized storage property to `private`, and expanded upon potential future directions to making it more visible.
 * Removed the restriction banning property wrappers from having names that match the regular expression `_*[a-z].*`.
 * `Codable`, `Hashable`, and `Equatable` synthesis are now based on the backing storage properties, which is a simpler model that gives more control to the authors of property wrapper types.